-Following the preliminary definition of the distributional range and extent of coralligenous and rhodoliths habitats (the previous CI1), the assessment of the condition of the two habitats starts with an overall characterisation of the typical species and communities occurring within each habitat.
-Monitoring of these two habitats basically relies on underwater diving, although this technique gives rise to many constraints due to the conditions of the environment in which these habitats develop (great depths, weak luminosity, low temperatures, presence of currents, etc.): it can only be done by confirmed and expert scientific divers (for safety) and over a limited underwater time (Bianchi et al., 2004b; Tetzaff and Thorsen, 2005).
-Adoption of new investigation tools (e.g., ROVs) allows for a less precise assessment but over larger spatial scale.
-A first characterisation of the habitat (species present, abundance, vitality, etc.) can be done by direct visual underwater inspections, indirect ROVs or towed camera video recordings, or sampling procedure with dredges, grabs or box corers in the case of rhodoliths seabeds.
-The acoustic methods that were described above are totally inoperative for detailed characterisations of the habitats, especially for coralligenous.
-The surveys method depends greatly on the scale of the work and the spatial resolution requested (Tab.
+46. Following the preliminary definition of the distributional range and extent of coralligenous and rhodoliths\habitats (the previous CI1), the assessment of the condition of the two habitats starts with an overall descriptive characterisation of the typical species and assemblages occurring within each habitat.
+Monitoring of these two habitats basically relies on underwater diving, although this technique gives rise to many operational constraints due to the conditions of the environment in which these habitats develop (great depths, weak luminosity, low temperatures, presence of currents, etc.): it can only be done by confirmed and expert scientific divers (for safety), within a limited range of depths (from the surface down to maximum depths of 30-40 m, according to local rules on scientific diving), and over a limited underwater time (Bianchi et al., 2004b; Tetzaff and Thorsen, 2005).
+Adoption of new investigation tools (e.g., ROVs) allows for a less precise assessment but over larger spatial scales.
+A first characterisation of the habitat (species present, abundance, vitality, etc.) can be done by direct visual underwater inspections, indirect ROVs or towed camera video recordings, or sampling procedure with dredges, grabs or box corers in the case of rhodoliths\seabeds.
+The acoustic methods that were described above are totally inoperative for detailed characterisations of these habitats, especially for coralligenous.
+The survey method depends greatly on the scale of the work and the spatial resolution requested (Tab.
 2).
-The complementarities of these techniques must be taken into account when planning an operational strategy (Cánovas Molina et al., 2016b).
+The complementarities of these techniques must be taken into account when planning an operational strategy (Cánovas-Molina et al., 2016b).
+A list of the main conspicuous species/taxa or morphological groups recognisable underwater, or on images, is presented in the Annex 1.
+This species list is not exhaustive but includes species frequently reported from coralligenous habitat and rhodolites beds at the Mediterranean scale.
+Each Contracting Party can regularly improve these lists and chose the most appropriate species according to its waters.

-The use of ROVs or towed camera can be useful to optimise information obtained and sampling effort (in term of working time) and become essential for monitoring deep coralligenous assemblages and rhodoliths seabeds developing in the upper mesophotic zone (down to 40 m depth), where scuba diving procedures are usually not recommended.
-High quality photographs recorded will be analysed in laboratory (also with the help of taxonomists) to list the main conspicuous species/taxa or morphological groups recognisable on images and to evaluate their abundance (coverage or surface area in cm2).
-Photographs can be then archived to create temporal datasets.
+47. The use of ROVs or towed camera can be useful to optimise information obtained and sampling effort (in term of working time) and become essential for monitoring deep coralligenous assemblages and rhodoliths\seabeds developing in the upper mesophotic zone (down to 40 m depth), where scuba diving procedures are usually not recommended.
+High quality videos and photographs recorded by ROV or towed camera will be analysed in laboratory (also with the help of taxonomists) to list the main conspicuous species/taxa or morphological groups recognisable on images and to evaluate their abundance (coverage or surface area in cm).
+Videos and photographs can then be archived to create temporal datasets.

-At shallower depths (up to about 40 m), direct underwater visual surveys by scuba diving are mandatory and strongly suggested.
+48. At shallower depths (up to about 30-40 m, and according to local rules for scientific diving), direct underwater visual surveys by scuba diving are strongly recommended.
 Good experience in underwater diving is requested to operate an effective work at these depths.
-Scientific divers annotate on their slides the list of the main conspicuous species/taxa characterising the assemblages.
+Scientific divers annotate on their slates the list of the main conspicuous species/taxa characterising the assemblages.
 Given the complexity of the coralligenous habitat (3-D distribution of species and high biodiversity), divers must be specialists in taxonomy of the main coralligenous species to ensure the validity of the information recorded underwater.
 Photographs or video collected with underwater cameras can be usefully integrated to visual survey to speed the work (Gatti et al., 2015a).
 The use of operational taxonomical units (OTUs), or taxonomic surrogates such as morphological groups (lumping species, genera or higher taxa displaying similar morphological features; Parravicini et al., 2010), may represent a useful compromise when a consistent species distinction is not possible (either underwater or on photographs) or to reduce the surveying/analysis time.